MrNemo64/player-chat-inputs/README.md

 			p.sendMessage("Canceled the factorial-calculation");
 		});

-		builder.invalidInputMessage("That is not a number/Can calculate the factorial of it");// Message if the input is // inalid builder.sendValueMessage("Send a number to calculate"); // Asking for the number builder.toCancel("cancel"); // Message that the player must send to cancel
+		builder.invalidInputMessage("That is not a number/Can calculate the factorial of it");// Message if the input is invalid builder.sendValueMessage("Send a number to calculate"); // Asking for the number builder.toCancel("cancel"); // Message that the player must send to cancel